 The 2015 Churchwide Gathering of Presbyterian Women will be held June 18-21, in Minneapolis, MN.
 The theme of the Gathering is "One Body, One Spirit," based on 1 Corinthians 12:12-27.
 As always, workshops, plenary sessions, worship, mission opportunities and all Gathering programming will explore the theme in the context of a diverse, faithful sisterhood.

 "The Churchwide Gathering of Presbyterian Women is a time to make and renew friendships, enrich our minds and souls and engage in new ways to live out our PW Purpose through mission opportunities, advocacy work and Bible study."
-Register by March 20 for special incentives.

 Learn more & get registration info>>